Here are SAP interview questions and answers for fresher as well as experienced candidates to get their dream job.

 - Creating tables (SE 11)

 Bex means Business Explorer.
-It allows end user to locate reports, analyze information, view reports and can execute queries.
-The queries in workbook can be saved to their respective roles in the Bex browser.
-It has following components Bex analyzer, Bex Map and Bex web.
+It allows the end-user to locate reports, analyze information, view reports, and can execute queries.
+The queries in the workbook can be saved to their respective roles in the Bex browser.
+It has the following components Bex analyzer, Bex Map, and Bex web.

 An ODS object serves to store debugged and consolidated transaction data on a document level.
 It defines a consolidated dataset from one or more info-sources.
-This data-set can be evaluated with a Bex query or Infoset query.
-The data of an ODS object can be updated with a delta update into InfoCubes or other ODS object in the same system or across systems.
-In contrast to multi-dimensional data storage with InfoCubes, the data in ODS object is stored in transparent, flat database tables.
+This dataset can be evaluated with a Bex query or an Infoset query.
+The data of an ODS object can be updated with a delta update into InfoCubes or other ODS objects in the same system or across systems.
+In contrast to multi-dimensional data storage with InfoCubes, the data in the ODS object is stored in transparent, flat database tables.

 Data Element: It is an intermediate object between domain and table type

-Domain: It defines the attributes such as length, type, and possible value range
+Domain: It defines attributes such as length, type, and possible value range

 To use parameter IDs, you need to “set” values in the global memory area and then “get” values from this parameter ID memory area.
 In the case of the online program, you have to “Set” values from screen fields, and you will “get” these values for screen fields.

-- Mention what is ALE, IDOC, EDI, RFC and explain briefly?
+26) Mention what is ALE, IDOC, EDI, RFC, and explain briefly?